openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 AUTOREPLY SUPPORT
 -----------------
-The auto reply function in Open WebMail is done with the vacation utility.
+The auto reply function in OpenWebMail is done with the vacation utility.
 Since vacation utility is not available on some unix, a perl version of vacation utility 'vacation.pl' is distributed with openwebmail.
 This vacation.pl has the same syntax as the one on Solaris.